WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 ```
 For the most part you only have to worry about using the `PLAY_SOUND` and `STOP_SOUND` events.

-### Part 1.1 - Playing Sound Effects
+### Part 2.1 - Playing Sound Effects
-For this assignment, there are a few sound effects that should be played in response to different game events.

-- The player entering the `Jump` state, should trigger a jump sound effect
-- A particle colliding with the destructible layer of the tilemap should trigger a sound effect
+For this assignment, you should play your custom jump sound effect when the player enters the `Jump` state.
+The player's `Jump` state is defined in the `Jump.ts` file and is one of the states in the player controllers state machine.

-### Part 1.2 - Level 2 Music
+### Part 2.2 - Playing Level Music
-When the game transitions to the second level, you should notice the music
+When the game transitions to the second level, you should play your custom level music in place of Andrew's :fire: level music.

+Additionally, you should notice that the level music from level 1 keeps playing when level 2 starts, creating some rather unpleasant level music.
+Make sure the level music stops playing when we transition between scenes.

-## Part 2 - Physics
+## Part 3 - Physics
 In the first homework assignment, all of the physics, movement, and collision detection was done manually in the custom scene class.
 For this assignment, we'll be adding a physics component to all of our game nodes and using the Wolfie2D's physics system to move our game nodes.
 If you want to move a game node using Wolfie2D's physics system, you have to use the `Physical.move()` method on the game node.
 ```typescript
 interface Physical {